axieinfinity/ronin-documentation/docs/basics/white-paper.md

 The role of the bridge operator is to acknowledge deposit and withdrawal events to facilitate asset transfers between Ronin and other EVM-based chains.
 Bridge operators have their own rewarding and slashing logic.

 Each validator has the responsibility to run a bridge operator node.
 The validator who doesn't not run the bridge operator can't claim their block rewards.

+### Security and finality

+The [Clone attack paper](https://arxiv.org/abs/1902.10244) shows that the PoA-based systems can tolerate less than N/3 Byzantine validators.
+To confirm a transaction, the users are encouraged to wait until receiving at least $2N/3+1$ sealed blocks.
+With $N=22$ validators and block time $=3\space seconds$, the users should wait for 45 seconds to confirm transactions in a block.

+To perform the Clone attack, the Byzantine validators must create two blocks on the same block height, also known as double-sign.
+This behavior can be detected by other validators in the system.
+Thus, we use a [slashing mechanism](./../validators/slashing/slashing.mdx) to penalize Byzantine validators.
+This mechanism exposes malicious validators in a short time and makes the Clone attack non-beneficial.

+To perform a non-detectable attack—when the Byzantine validators can only seal at most one block on each block height—the attacker must control the majority of validators.
+Fortunately, the selection of Governing Validators guarantee the majority of validators are honest, thus ensuring the security of Ronin.

 ## Rewards